cesarsalesgomes/dna/README.md

 **Issues:**

-1. After creating a Bucket on S3, to avoid permission erros, it's necessary to add the `AmazonS3FullAccess` permission to the Aws admin user.
+1. After creating a Bucket on S3, to avoid permission errors, it's necessary to add the `AmazonS3FullAccess` permission to the Aws admin user.

 <br />